jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   .. code-block:: python

-    E       assert True is False
+    E       AssertionError: assert [1, 2, 3, 'n'] is False

 * I change the statement to make it :ref:`True<test_what_is_true>`

   .. code-block:: python
     :lineno-start: 57
-    :emphasize-lines: 3
+    :emphasize-lines: 9
     :emphasize-text: not

         def test_assertion_error_w_false(self):
             assert None is not False
+            assert False is False
             assert True is not False
+            assert 0 is not False
+            assert 0.0 is not False
+            assert 'a string' is not False
+            assert (1, 2, 3, 'n') is not False
+            assert [1, 2, 3, 'n'] is not False

     # NOTES

   the test passes

-* I add a note about :ref:`True<test_what_is_true>`
+* I add a note about :ref:`lists<what is a list?>`

   .. code-block:: python
-    :lineno-start: 62
+    :lineno-start: 68
-    :emphasize-lines: 8
+    :emphasize-lines: 4

     # NOTES
+    # a dictionary is not None
     # a set is not None
+    # a list is not False
     # a list is not None
+    # a tuple is not False
     # a tuple is not None
+    # a string is not False
     # a string not None
+    # a float is not False
     # a float is not None
+    # an integer is not False
     # an integer is not None
     # True is not False
     # True is not None
+    # False is False
     # False is not None
     # None is not False
     # None is None

-    # Exceptions seen
-    # AssertionError

 ----